llkadenll/Library-2022/README.md

 ## ✏️ Description

-Each of the users can glance through the list of books in the library.
+Every user can glance through the list of books in the library.
 He can registrate and then log in to his account.
 Once it's done, a user can rent books but only these with 'available' status.
 Rented books are shown in their own tab, where users can return books.
 Users cannot get access to other users' rents.
 I added basic styling with Bootstrap to make the application look more transparent.

 ## 🛠 Tech Stack